callor/Callor-sakana.ai-2024/GPU.md

 # Getting started with Sakana.ai GPU version Windows project

 - When running in Windows **Powershell**, many errors occur, so let's work in **git bash shell** after installing **git-scm**.
+- It is also possible in Windows cmd.exe environment.
+There is a difference in the **conda init** command below.
 - Sakana.ai Official Site : https://sakana.ai/ai-scientist/

 ## Visual Studio Install